History

 Acupuncture and East Asian Medicine is a culmination of thousands of years of observation and study.
 Originating in China over 2500 years ago, it has evolved into a system of medicine that includes several styles and techniques from many nations including China, Japan, and Korea.
 At the root of this medicine is an extensive herbal pharmacopeia used to treat many diseases and disorders that affect our modern society.

-Commonly known in the United States as Acupuncture and Oriental Medicine, this medicine is based upon the theories of Yin and Yang and their complimentary yet opposing traits.
+Commonly known in the United States as Acupuncture and East Asian Medicine, this medicine is based upon the theories of Yin and Yang and their complimentary yet opposing traits.
 Yin is seen as solid matter, it has the property of being cool and dark, and is likened to the moon (darkness) and Earth (solid matter).
 Yang is seen as active energy, it has the property of being warm and bright, and is likened to the sun or heavens.

 It is said that our human existence and experience is based upon the combination of these two forces.
 That the Yang of heaven comes down and combines with the Yin or solid matter of the Earth; where these two energies meet is the perfect culmination of the human experience, half spirit and energy, half matter and form.